 THEA 7615X Fundraising for the Performing Arts 30 hours plus conference; 3 credits In-depth study of the philosophy and methodology of raising contributed income for the professional, nonprofit performing arts institutions.
 Fall term.
 Corequisites: Theater 7621 [778.09] and Theater 7612 [774.9] and permission of the head of concentration.
-THEA 7616X The Performing Arts and the Law 45 hours: 3 credits Analysis of legal briefs, contracts, copyright laws, and other legal obligations related to performing arts companies and institutions.
+THEA 7616X The Performing Arts and the Law 45 hours; 3 credits Analysis of legal briefs, contracts, copyright laws, and other legal obligations related to performing arts companies and institutions.
 Spring term.
 Prerequisite: Must be taken in same semester as Theater 7612X [774.9X] and permission of the head of the concentration.
 THEA 7617X Labor and Employee Relations in the Performing Arts 45 hours; 3 credits Labor/management relations in the performing arts; individual and collective bargaining negotiations; federal, state, and local regulations; personnel policies and legal issues.
 Fall term.
 Prerequisite: Theater 7616X [776.9] and permission of the head of the concentration.
 THEA 7618X Artistic/Managerial Decision Making in the Performing Arts 30 hours plus conference; 3 credits Dynamics of planning, organizing, and realizing performing arts projects, ventures, companies, and institutions; interrelationships between artists, managers, and funding sources in the collaborative process of making performances.
 Spring term.
 Prerequisite: permission of the head of concentration.

 THEA 7619X Seminar in Performing Arts Management 30 hours plus conference; 3 credits Study in depth of selected problems related to the management of performing arts organizations using the case study approach, role playing, other discussion methods.
 Fall term.
 Prerequisite: Theater 7612X [774.9X] and permission of the head of the concentration.
+THEA 7620X Theater in the Age of Globalization 45 hours; 3 credits A consideration of the present and future state of theater in the Age of Globalization.
+How attitudes toward text and performance and the business of theater are changing as technology and international perspectives become more significant.
+The class includes interviews with members of the theater community engaged in global theater.
+A substantial final collaborative e-project is required.
 THEA 7621X Performing Arts Externship 200 hours of fieldwork per course plus conference to be arranged; 4 credits Placement with a professional performing arts company or organization for intensive fieldwork; joint supervision by a faculty member and a member of the sponsoring organization.
 Regular conferences with faculty supervisor; preparation of a written report regarding the externship experience.
 (Theater 762 I X [778.09X] is not open to students who have completed Theater 778.9X.)
 Prerequisite: permission of the head of concentration.

 THEA 7622X Performing Arts Externship 200 hours of fieldwork per course plus conference to be arranged; 4 credits Placement with a professional performing arts company or organization for intensive fieldwork; joint supervision by a faculty member and a member of the sponsoring organization.
 Regular conferences with faculty supervisor; preparation of a written report regarding the externship experience.
-(Theater 7621X [778.09X] is not open to students who have completed Theater 778.9X.)
+(Theater 762 IX [778.09X] is not open to students who have completed Theater 778.9X.)
 Prerequisite: permission of the head of concentration.